pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

    objects on the GC Heap alive.

- * Punt the question: if a program uses GC, any use of unsafe pointers (as local variables or as fields in structures) needs some sort of attribute or annotation that tells the GC how to interpret the value held in the unsafe pointer.
+ * Punt the question: if a program uses GC, any use of unsafe pointers (as local variables or as members of structures) needs some sort of attribute or annotation that tells the GC how to interpret the value held in the unsafe pointer.